oyeb/term-rewriter/README.md

 ### Issue board is locked.
 Use Moodle
 ### Do not fork this repo, clone it.
 ### Do not cheat, [collaborate](https://www.cse.iitb.ac.in/~supratik/courses/copying-and-discussion.html).
+### Solution available!
+The TA's solution can be found in the `solution` branch.
+Enjoy!

 ---------